UPcload/FitAnalytics-WebWidget-Android/docs/WidgetOptions.md

 #### `public WidgetOptions setThumb(String thumbUrl)`

 Set the `thumb` parameter.
 Absolute URL to a product image thumbnail.
 Thumbnail image dimensions should be at least 300 x 300 pixels for optimal appearance.
 The optional thumb parameter allows you to override the thumbnail we have stored for your garment (if any) with a custom image.
 You need to pass an absolute URL for this and it should be an image that is at least 300 x 300 pixels.
+The thumbnail URL should use https or you should configure the WebView to allow mixed protocols (http and https).

  * **Parameters:** `thumbUrl` — The complete publicly-accessible URL of the garment thumbnail.
  * **Returns:** The current instance for chaining